 Needless to say, multiple species have developed ingenious coping mechanisms to weather the harsh conditions.

 Fortunately, humans have it easier when it comes to enjoying Yellowstone’s pristine winter landscapes.
 Heated snowcoaches and the miracle of modern fabrics, like polar fleece and Gore-Tex, render even below-freezing temperatures habitable.
-And after a day exploring this peaceful wonderland, visitors can cozy up in front of a roaring fire in one of two lodges — Mammoth Hot Springs and Old Faithful Snow Lodge — that remain open throughout most of the winter.
+And after a day exploring this peaceful wonderland, visitors can cozy up in front of a roaring fire in one the lodges that remain open throughout most of the winter.